Pandula-2000/OpenCV_Projects/README.md

 # OpenCV_Projects
-This contains OpenCV projects I have tried
+This contains OpenCV projects I have tried.